mikestratton/uiid/README.md

 Description: Solution is evolving, iterating.

-Conglomerate of work from both virtual(World Wide) and local(Cleveland, Ohio) participants in Cleveland Ohio.
+Conglomerate of work from both virtual(World Wide) and local(Cleveland, Ohio) participants.

 Focal point: "Your challenge is to design an artificial intelligence tool to help Earth science data consumers navigate NASA’s Earth science datasets and resources!"